 - disqualified from holding a licence

-- convicted or found guilty of a serious offence (regardless of whether a conviction was recorded), unless you lodge an application for permission to continue holding a licence (in such cases, you may continue trading until the Business Licensing Authority (BLA) makes a formal decision).
+- convicted or found guilty of a disqualifying offence involving fraud, dishonesty, drug trafficking or violence punishable by 3 months or more in prison, unless you lodge an application for permission to continue holding a licence (in such cases, you may continue trading until the Business Licensing Authority (BLA) makes a formal decision).
+It must not be a spent conviction within the meaning of the Spent Convictions Act 2021 (Vic) or any equivalent law of a state or territory of Australia or of the Commonwealth.
+For more information, view the Spent convictions page.

 If your licence is cancelled and you are granted a new licence in the future, you will be issued with a new LMCT number.